 Current Position: Abingdon farmer and small business owner

-Democratic Candidate: US House - Virginia 9th District
+2018 Democratic Candidate for the US House – Virginia 9th District

 Everyone deserves respect and equal opportunity.
 When we provide that–when we level the playing field for girls and women–we all benefit, truly.
 Being a husband with a grown daughter has only intensified this commitment for me.
 The problem is that even today, that playing field remains very uneven.